 Admission, opening hours, and directions:

 You can find the Paleaku gardens at 83-5401 Painted Church Road in Captain Cook.
 This is right in the middle of two of our favorite snorkeling spots and close to the picturesque small painted church.
+Admission to the gardens is $12 for adults but several discounts are available.

-The gardens are open to the public Tuesday – Saturday between 9:00 to 4:00 pm and can be explored as part of a self-guided tour.
+The gardens are open to the public Tuesday – Saturday between 9:00 and 4:00 pm and can be explored as part of a self-guided tour.
 Reservations for guided tours can be made upon request.

 Website of the Paleaku gardens.